Starting July 16, it will be harder than ever for refugees to seek asylum in the United States.

 While the ruling will largely affect hundreds of thousands of refugees fleeing violence in Central and South America, it will also impact individuals from other countries—like Haiti and Cuba—who enter the U.S. via Mexico.

-It will also affect the countries that will be expected to take on and process refugee claims, like Guatemala, El Salvador, and others, in addition to Mexico.
-While they may refuse to cooperate, only refugees who have attempted to claim asylum and been officially refused may then proceed to the United States.
-This means that those countries will still need to shoulder the burden of processing formal rejections, or else refugees will be unable to prove that they attempted to honor the new “third country” ruling.
+It will also affect any country that a refugee might pass through on their way to the border (in addition to Mexico).
+While those countries may refuse to cooperate, the refugees are still responsible for attempting to claim asylum there.
+They are only allowed to proceed to the United States if they have had their claim officially refused.
+This means that those countries will still need to shoulder the burden of processing formal rejections.
+Otherwise, refugees will be unable to prove that they attempted to honor the new “third country” ruling.

 DHS Acting Secretary Kevin K. McAleenan claims that the new ruling is actually intended to benefit refugees with faster processing times, stating:

 “This interim rule will help reduce a major ‘pull’ factor driving irregular migration to the United States and enable DHS and DOJ to more quickly and efficiently process cases originating from the southern border, leading to fewer individuals transiting through Mexico on a dangerous journey.”